SophiaLaz/Python-practice/seminar_2.md

     return sort_arr
 ```

-## module 3: calculating squares for sorted string whith sorting at the end
+## calculating squares for sorted string whith sorting at the end
 ```python
 def square(numbers):
     for i in range(len(numbers)):